haskellweekly/haskellweekly/data/newsletter/issue-170.markdown

 -   [Practical event driven & sourced programs in Haskell](https://www.ahri.net/2019/07/practical-event-driven-and-sourced-programs-in-haskell/) by Adam Piper

-    > I’m going to provide a quick overview of the technique of driving a system through events, and what sourcing those events means in this context, and then show some code.
+    > I'm going to provide a quick overview of the technique of driving a system through events, and what sourcing those events means in this context, and then show some code.

 -   [Right fold superpowers!](https://hmemcpy.com/2019/07/right-fold-superpowers/) by Igal Tabachnik

-    > It’s amazing how sometimes just having a different framing of the problem helps with developing a much deeper understanding of the problem.
+    > It's amazing how sometimes just having a different framing of the problem helps with developing a much deeper understanding of the problem.

 -   [Solving a puzzle in Haskell](https://medium.com/@cdsmithus/solving-a-puzzle-in-haskell-8216a683555) by Chris Smith